Flour de Liz

 A pin for Pinterest of a rectangular plate of a variety of hamantaschen on a white surface, angled in the frame.

-Purim is one of my favorite Jewish holidays, but it always seems to sneak up on me each year!
-Luckily these three ingredient easy hamantaschen can be ready in less than 30 minutes.
+Hamantaschen are filled triangular cookies or pastries enjoyed during the Jewish holiday of Purim.
+Purim is one of my favorite holidays, but it always seems to sneak up on me each year!
+Luckily, these 3-Ingredient Easy Hamantaschen are one of the quickest and easiest hamantaschen recipes you can make.
+Using store-bought pie crust means you can skip the traditional dough and have simple hamantaschen ready in less than 30 minutes.
 Plus, the recipe is perfect for using lots of different flavors and fillings so you can make all your favorites!

 A rectangular plate of a variety of hamantaschen on a white surface, angled in the frame.